rohit12crj/Study-Notes/Terraform/notes.md

 ✅ provisioners and when to use them and when not to use them

 ✅ How does Terraform manage dependencies?
+- Terraform manages dependencies using a dependency graph (DAG).
+It automatically detects dependencies when resources reference attributes of other resources, known as implicit dependencies.
+If Terraform cannot detect the dependency automatically, we can define explicit dependencies using the depends_on argument to control the execution order

+---

 ✅ What is terraform refresh?
+- terraform refresh updates the Terraform state file by querying the actual infrastructure and synchronizing the state with real resources.
+It does not modify infrastructure; it only updates the state file.

+---

+✅ What happens if someone manually deletes a resource that Terraform created?
+- again run terraform apply

+---
 ✅ What is lifecycle block?

 What is parallelism in Terraform?